How To Make a Ytong Nest - Ant Keeping Tutorial

 Now the fun part.
 Now we can draw the shape of the various chambers of the nest.
 You can do it freehand and choose a naturalistic shape, or you can make it a little more elaborate and use some drawing tools.

-As you can see for this nest I‘ve chosen the second option, as I like a more technical nest shape.
-When drawing the chambers try to use a very dark and visible pencil, It will make the engraving phase a lot easier.
+As you can see for this nest, I’ve chosen the second option, as I like a more technical nest shape.
+When drawing the chambers, try to use a very dark and visible pencil; it will make the engraving phase a lot easier.

 Next step.
 Engraving.